What’s Up in Waitsfield

 Plunge into a swimming hole

 With the Mad River winding through the valley floor, you’re never far from a swimming hole.
 In the center of Waitsfield, drop into the Great Eddy directly under the covered bridge.
 The Lareau swimming hole, across from the Lareau Farm and American Flatbread, has deep water, gentle currants and a grassy picnic area.
 Warren Falls has boulders of varying heights, while “the Punch Bowl,” across from the Yestermorrow Design/Build School is the local nude beach.
 However, during the summer, because of the agriculture in the valley the Mad River can have elevated e-coli bacteria counts.
 Check in with the Vermont Department of Health for any alerts (which are also posted at popular swim spots).
-For more pristine waters, head to Blueberry Lake, where you can bike on a network of four miles of trails and then plunge into the lake to cool off.
+For more pristine waters, head to Blueberry Lake, where you can bike on a network of more than four miles of trails and then plunge into the lake to cool off.

 With so many farms providing fresh fare, it’s hard to not eat well in Waitsfield.
 Valley classics include American Flatbread at Lareau Farm, the Mad Taco, the Pitcher Inn (for the white-tablecloth crowd in Warren) and Big Picture Theater (which serves up local music, food and brews as well as movies).

-For vegetarian fare, look up Mint, a cozy restaurant and tea room serving organic fare like stuffed baked portabellas or pappardelle with handmade egg noodles.
+For vegetarian fare, look up Mint in Waitsfield, a cozy restaurant and tea room serving organic fare like stuffed baked portabellas or pappardelle with handmade egg noodles.
 Next door, Peasant serves European country cuisine with a view of a lovely garden and the river.
 The restaurant at the Mad River Barn dishes up great salads and pub fare in a new rustic-inspired space.
 Call ahead though as many places are only open Thursday through Sunday.

 On Wednesday evenings, (5 p.m. until dark) for a real taste of the Valley, hit the Round Up on the River, held June through September at the covered bridge in Waitsfield.
 You’ll find all varieties of food trucks, plus surprise live music.
 From May to October, stop by the Mad River Green in Waitsfield for the Waitsfield Farmers Market (9 a.m. to 1 p.m. on Saturdays).